 - Sub-contracts are often provided on a 'take it or leave it' basis with no room for negotiation.
-If you raise your Unfair Contract Term protections with the other party, the other party is unlikely to negotiate the agreement it has with the Government, or you. - Practically, signing the agreement won't waive your rights at law, so your Unfair Contract Term protections will continue to exist but your most direct claim is against the other party not the head contractor, and the other party is entitled to include onerous terms in a contract if it is necessary to do so to protect a legitimate interest. - Your organisation should think carefully about whether it's in a position to comply with the terms being imposed on it as the sub-contractor, what effect this will have on the operations of your organisation and whether you raise the issue with the other party before signing a sub-contract.
+If you raise your Unfair Contract Term protections with the other party, the other party is unlikely to negotiate the agreement it has with the government, or you. - Practically, signing the agreement won't waive your rights at law, so your Unfair Contract Term protections will continue to exist but your most direct claim is against the other party not the head contractor, and the other party may be entitled to include onerous terms in a contract if it is necessary to do so to protect a legitimate interest. - Your organisation should carefully consider whether it's in a position to comply with the terms being imposed on it as the sub-contractor, the effect this will have on your organisation's operation, and whether you need to raise the issue with the other party before signing the sub-contract.